 - 1. Establish a connection(not a link) with the DUT. - 2.
 Use the Traffic Generator to send enough FLPs with NP=1 to put the DUT through the COMPLETE ACKNOWLEDGE state. - 3.
 Transmit a Message Page with NP=1 and Message Code=0, followed by two Unformatted Pages which conform to UP1 and UP2. - 4.
 Observe whether the DUT attempted a 1000BASE-T link. - 5.
-Repeat steps 2 and 3 for all possible Message Codes.
+Repeat steps 2 to 4 for all possible Message Codes except for Message Code=8.